MichaelCade/90DaysOfDevOps/Days/day70.md

 - Ship software quickly and efficiently
 - Facilitates an effective process for getting applications to market as fast as possible
-- A continous flow of bug fixes and new features without waiting months or years for version releases.
+- A continuous flow of bug fixes and new features without waiting months or years for version releases.

 The ability for developers to make small impactful changes regular means we get faster fixes and more features quicker.